What music do dogs love? Here’s what experts recommend you play for your pet

 The study also found that the effect of habituation — acclimation to a new stimulus, like a certain genre of music — on dogs may be reduced by increasing the variety of music.
 In other words, if your dog seems stressed by a certain type of music, you might want to play a mixture of different genres, says Dr. Ochoa, making sure to include the type of music you want your dog to like throughout.
 Then, slowly increase the number of times that specific type of music is played in the mix until your dog is okay with it.

-She notes that in an earlier study, from 2012, a team of researchers from Colorado State University’s College of Veterinary Medicine researched the effect of certain types of music on kenneled dogs’ stress levels, including heavy metal.
+To that point, Dr. Ochoa notes that in an earlier study, from 2012, a team of researchers from Colorado State University’s College of Veterinary Medicine researched the effect of certain types of music on kenneled dogs’ stress levels, including heavy metal.
 They observed 117 dogs over a four-month period to see how they responded to heavy metal, classical, and another type of classical music that was designed specifically to soothe dogs.
 Classical music was found to relax them and caused them to sleep more, while the heavy metal caused them to tremble and increased their agitation and stress levels.
 The music that had been specially designed for them had no significant effect on their behavior.

-Dr. Ochoa adds that, just like with humans, it’s not only genre that matters for dogs, but volume.
+Bukovza adds that, just like with humans, it’s not only genre that matters for dogs, but volume.
 “Music can soothe, upset, or put your dog in a playful mood, depending on the type of music and the volume,” she explains.
 “Also, remember that dogs’ ears are much more sensitive than humans’, so be sure not to play any music too loudly.”

-When choosing music for your dog, Dr. Ochoa also says to keep in mind that, since an adult dog has approximately the intelligence of a human toddler, a good rule of thumb is to consider whether you would play this music for a baby.
+When choosing music for your dog, Bukovza also says to keep in mind that, since an adult dog has approximately the intelligence of a human toddler, a good rule of thumb is to consider whether you would play this music for a baby.
 “Pay attention to your dog’s reaction when you’re around.
-Some dogs have been known to howl along to their favorite songs,” she says.
+Some dogs have been known to howl along to their favorite songs,” he says.
 “If your dog shakes, whimpers, or pants as music is played, it’s making them anxious and needs to be changed, lowered, or turned off.”

 Dan Schachner, Animal Planet’s Puppy Bowl referee, who also fosters dogs regularly, tells Mic that he experiences the study’s findings in his day-to-day life.
 “I’m also an unapologetic fan of yacht rock, which falls squarely in the realm of soft rock, and can report with certainty that, yes, the pooches love Air Supply,” he says.